 With the Syrian government inflicting atrocities on its own population, the United States and North Korea threatening each other with nuclear attack, and dictators seemingly on the rise worldwide, the United Nations’ recently re-energized attempt to reorganize itself around the goal of sustaining peace may seem an empty gesture.
 Yet a recent UN declaration to that effect, together with twin UN resolutions and a major report just released by UN Secretary General António Guterres, reflects a slow but growing movement in the international community over the past 25 years aimed at shifting global emphasis toward sustaining peace and away from the traditional approaches of crisis management and mitigating war.

-That movement is now being informed in significant part by the Sustainable Peace Project, a multi-year Manhattan Project-like effort led by Teachers College psychologist Peter T. Coleman, Director of the Morton Deutsch International Center for Cooperation & Conflict Resolution.
+That movement is now being informed in significant part by the Sustaining Peace Project, a multi-year Manhattan Project-like effort led by Teachers College psychologist Peter T. Coleman, Director of the Morton Deutsch International Center for Cooperation & Conflict Resolution.
 Coleman, Professor of Psychology & Education in TC's Department of Organization & Leadership, has assembled a multidisciplinary A-team of internationally known researchers to create a working model of the dynamics that promote and sustain peaceful societies.

 “The international community doesn’t know much about sustaining peaceful societies, because those societies are rarely studied,” Coleman says.
 “Instead the focus is usually on the study of peace processes in the context of war, whether conflict is just breaking out, escalating or stalemated.
 That’s like studying bankruptcies to understand how to foster thriving businesses.
 Genuinely peaceful societies are wholly different animals from those rebuilding after war.”